 Increasing errors + growing customer demand = bad news for business.

 It's critical for every eCommerce business, even the teeniest ones, to remember to prioritize customer expectations over profits.
 We almost didn't put this part in, because it sounds so obvious.
-But when we saw the results from this survey, we changed our minds.
+But when we saw these stats we changed our minds.

-Bain & Company found that out of the 362 businesses they surveyed, 80% believed they delivered a superior customer experience.
-They then surveyed customers to hear their side.
-And customers felt that only 8% of companies were really offering an exceptional experience.
+It was found that 80% of businesses believe they deliver a superior customer experience.
+But only 8% of customers feel they're getting an exceptional experience from those businesses.
 That's one hell of a gap.
 Which begs the question: How well are you really doing, in the eyes of your customers?

 And customer service is becoming more and more important.
-89% of companies now compete mostly on the basis of customer experience.
-You don't exactly have much choice when customers won't wait around for you to improve your service.
+So much so that 73% of consumers feel customer experience is an important part of their purchasing decisions.
+And unfortunately, customers won't wait around for you to improve your service.
 In fact, 47% of customers will switch to a competitor within just one day of a negative encounter.
 Brutal.

 But businesses who simplify their order management processes (which improves customer experience) do stand to gain a lot: customers who have an excellent experience are 4.5x more likely to pay a premium price.